 - NetRexx makes programming easy, and fun again

 - The Rexx type, combining numeric and string processing in one class

 - Unlimited precision arithmetic built into the language

 - Interpret your code or compile to JVM .class files

 - Lightning fast performance compared to other JVM scripting languages

 - Built-in luxurious parsing and tracing

 Hursley, located near Winchester in the UK, is the place where many famous products originate.
-Incidentally, in Hursley it's almost a quarter past ten, according to the qtime program, one of the first-ever Rexx programs, dating from 1979.
+Incidentally, in Hursley it's nearly twenty-five to six, according to the qtime program, one of the first-ever Rexx programs, dating from 1979.
 This is the NetRexx version from 1996, which is almost identical.
 Being British, NetRexx listens to both center and centre method spellings.

 MFC on NetRexx